EN FR

 Section 2: Prerequisites

 This lesson follows COM-1.
-The notation habits you established there — vertical work, exact values, clear equals signs — are expected throughout.
-You'll also need:
+The notation habits you established there — vertical work, exact values, and clear equals signs — are expected throughout.

-• Vertical work: Each algebraic step on its own line — this matters especially when untangling BEDMAS chains
+• From COM-1: Vertical Work.
+Each algebraic step belongs on its own line.
+This is essential for untangling BEDMAS chains without getting lost.

-If negative arithmetic feels shaky, pause and review that first — it's the foundation for exponent binding and the minus sign distribution rules in Section 3.
+Success Factor: If negative arithmetic feels shaky, pause and review that first.
+It is the foundation for the “Exponent Binding” and “Minus Sign Distribution” rules we cover in Section 3.

 Section 3: Core Concepts